microsoft/pxt-microbit/docs/v2tutorials.md

 # Projects

-Here are some cool tutorials to get you started with your @boardname@!
+Here are some cool tutorials to get you started with your new @boardname@ with sound!

 ## Basic